 BY BARRY WAUGH

 Notes–As the deadline for another post on Presbyterians of the Past approached, the author suffered from a severe case of indecisiveness regarding its subject.
 After researching three topics and abandoning them all, Wayne Sparkman of the PCA Historical Center graciously told me about this letter for my use.
-Thank you to Ken Henke, Special Collections, Princeton Seminary for explaining the seminary’s program at the time of J. A. Alexander’s studies.
 For a sermon by J. W. Alexander’s father, Archibald, on Presbyterians of the Past, click HERE; to read a brief biography of his brother, J. A. Alexander, click HERE; and to read about Alexander Hall on the Princeton Seminary campus, click HERE.